godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Part Overview
 -------------

-In this part we're going to add grenades to our player, give our player the ability to grab and throw objects, and add turrets!
+In this part we're going to add grenades to the player, give the player the ability to grab and throw objects, and add turrets!

 .. image:: img/PartFiveFinished.png